This page explains some basic Apigee terminology. For additional terms, see the Glossary.

 |Provisioning||Provisioning is the process for installing and configuring Apigee.|

-An Apigee environment is a runtime execution context—that is, an isolated software environment, within an organization, where you can create and deploy API proxies using Apigee.
+An Apigee environment is an isolated software environment, within an organization, where you deploy API proxies.
+An environment can scale to meet the demands of the proxies deployed there.
 You can create multiple environments in an organization.

-An environment group is a group of Apigee environments with a single hostname.
-The hostname can be used to call API proxies deployed to any environment in the environment group.
+An environment group is a group of Apigee environments with one or more hostnames.
+The hostname is part of the URL used to call API proxies deployed to any environment in the environment group.

-An API proxy is an interface between incoming requests and the backend services the API provides.
-The proxy uses policies to processes all incoming requests and outgoing responses from the backend.
+An API proxy is an interface between incoming requests and backend services.
+The proxy executes policies to process all incoming requests and outgoing responses from the backend.

-Instances correspond to Google Cloud regions, and there can only be one Apigee instance per Cloud region.
+Instances correspond to Google Cloud regions, and there can only be one runtime instance per Cloud region.

 A policy is a processing step that is executed by an API proxy.
 Apigee provides many pre-defined policies that perform various API tasks, such as transforming message formats or enforcing access control.